delvtech/elf-council-testnet/README.md

 npm run deploy-contracts
 ```

+## Adding proposals

-In this same terminal window, you'll want to run this script to create some proposals.
-This should
+You'll want to run this script to create some proposals.
+If you need to test voting, then make sure
+you do this step AFTER your account has vote power.
+To get vote power, deposit some of your tokens
-be done AFTER delegating some of your tokens in the locking vault through the UI
+to the locking vault through the UI.

 ```bash
 # run this n times to create n dummy proposals that are linked to snapshot proposals.
 npm run test-proposal